Tag Archives: fear

 “Fucking suspicious?!
 Hell yes.”

 I said without looking at him because at the same time the man started toward the front of the train.
-I got up and bolted towards him refusing to let him out of my sight.
+I got up and bolted towards him, refusing to let him out of my sight.
 As people stood for their nearing stop, he was more difficult to track.
-The train slowed and l maneuvered my way through the crowd.
-When I caught him in my sights again he was right at the very end of the train.
+The train slowed, and l maneuvered my way through the crowd.
+When I caught him in my sights again, he was right at the very end of the train.
 He was nearing the conductor’s booth.
 I did not know what to do.
-The train stopped and the man turned and stood strangely close to the last set of doors.
+The train stopped, and the man turned and stood strangely close to the last set of doors.
 When they opened, he swayed back and forth, as if playing with the decision to get off.
 I stepped onto the platform but was prepared to jump back on.
-The doors closed and the man stayed on board.
+The doors closed, and the man stayed on board.
 The subway began to move and accelerate past me.
 I ran to the stairway while looking for a train number.
 In doing so I looked right into the frightened face of the gentleman who had been sitting near me.
 I will never forget that face and expression of fearful confusion.

 Now, what do I do?
 Do I get on the next train?
 Was this worth being late for work?
 If I am over reacting and being paranoid, how do I explain that?
 How can I get on the next train with my suspicions?
 What if I am right?
 What good will I be to anyone if something happens?
 I will just be stuck on the next train, stuck underground.
 With that, I ran up the stairs and found the first uniform I could.
 It turned out to be a bus driver to whom I reported what I saw.

 The sound of my own voice trembling was enough to convince myself that the threat was real.
 Even if it was not a terrorist attack in the making, what kind of ass-hole gets on a train to provoke terror?
-I was afraid for me, for my children and every single person on that train.
+I was afraid for myself, for my children and for every single person on that train.
 I was angry at the way he made me feel in my own community and how defenseless I felt.
 I think that I am tough but doubted that I was tough enough to take him down.
 But what if I were wrong?
 That was the question that stirred the most inner commotion.

 The bus driver did not waste any time.
-He ran to the subway booth operator and after they exchanged words both sprinted in opposite directions.
+He ran to the subway booth operator, and after they exchanged words, both sprinted in opposite directions.
 I stood there all alone, not knowing what to do.

 Finally, I reasoned that I had done all that I could and climbed into a cab once I reached street level.
-Traffic was terrible and the cab driver looked at me strangely when I asked him to avoid routes that followed the subway.
-In all fairness, after everything, what sense did it make for me to remain within proximity of that train?
+Traffic was terrible, and the cab driver looked at me strangely when I asked him to avoid routes that followed the subway.
+In all fairness, after everything, what sense did it make for me to remain in proximity of that train?
 It was a few minutes after my start time once I reached work.
 At first, my colleagues laughed at me for allowing my imagination to get the better of me.
 But after a few minutes of discussion, they all agreed that there is something just not right about wearing a mask and behaving so strangely on public transit.
 The agreement being; no organized terrorist group would be that obvious.
 I agreed but a wannabe terrorist could be just as dangerous.
-What if he was looking to be recruited and this was his act of loyalty?
+What if he was looking to be recruited, and this was his act of loyalty?
 What if he were just a punk trying to get a reaction?
 Well, he succeeded.
-I was afraid and then I was angry.
+I was afraid, and then I was angry.
 Hell, I am still angry.
 The general agreement was that no one would have blamed a soccer mom for getting up and kneeing a punk on the train who was clearly an idiot and potentially dangerous.

-And as soon as I can find an image that best depicts what I saw, what he was wearing and what was on the back of his jacket I will post it.
-This person could have very well been a woman, so pardon the constant use of ‘he’.
+And as soon as I can find an image that best depicts what I saw, what he was wearing and what was on the back of his jacket, I will post it.
+This person could very have well been a woman, so pardon the constant use of ‘he’.